Ajk4/UnityTypeSafety/README.md

 # Usage

-- Clone to your $REPO/Assets dir.
+1. Clone to your $REPO/Assets dir.
-- Static classes will get generated.
-After any changes in Unity static files will get regererated.
+2. Static classes will get generated.
+After any changes in Unity static files will get regenerated.
-- Don't .gitignore UnityTypeSafety-generated.
+3. Don't .gitignore UnityTypeSafety-generated.
 Commit generated code to avoid cold-start problem with compilation errors on fresh checkouts.